Taxonomies, Ontologies and Knowledge Graphs: a primer

 Code and data represent real life entities - whether physical (ie a person) or abstract (a person's intended food order).

-The better you get at articulating these using these concepts, the easier it is to understand how to communicate what people need in a way that can be then put in code or represented in data.
+The better we get at articulating these using these concepts, the easier it is to understand how to communicate what people need in a way that can be then put in code or represented in data.
+This means less bad software.

 Also this all got extremely fashionable recently with LLM and GenAI technologies getting popular and mainstream attention.